The history of knitting is fascinating!

 Irish Knitting History

-Jumper patterns were zealously guarded and kept within the same clan throughout the generations.
+Jumper patterns were guarded and kept within the same clan for generations.

 Fair Isle Knitting History

 Fair Isle knitting originated on the remote island of Fair Isle, one of the Shetland Islands in Scotland.

 The intricate patterns are famous around the world.

 The traditional motifs have a long past, and each knitter had their interpretation.